ParsaBarati/LexaCut/README.md

 ## 🏗️ Project Status

-**Current Phase:** Architecture Analysis & Planning
+**Current Phase:** Implementation & Testing

-This project is currently in the initial setup phase.
-We are:
+This project is currently in the implementation and testing phase.
+We have:
+- ✅ Completed architecture analysis
+- ✅ Implemented core functionality
+- ✅ Established database setup
-- ✅ Analyzing the OpenCutList codebase
+- ✅ Validated Excel formulas and extraction

-- 🔄 Mapping all modules and dependencies
-- 📋 Planning the modernization roadmap
-- 🎯 Designing the AI optimization engine
+For detailed status reports, see [Project Status](docs/project-status/PROJECT_COMPLETE.md).

 ---